 In 2011 Fellowship launched a new campus in the nearby suburb of Franklin.
 The Brentwood campus had reached a point of saturation in terms of available seats at opportune times.
 Rather than building additional facilities at the Brentwood campus, the decision was made to bring the church to the people where they lived, worked, and played.

 This two-campus model has allowed continued growth and location options for the church body under one umbrella, sharing resources, budget, central services and an elder board.
 Most importantly, it affords the opportunity to grow leaders, make disciples, and expand the Kingdom in ways that are consistent with Fellowship’s mission and values.

-While the church has transitioned and changed through seasons of growth, we exist "to glorify God and make disciples by helping people find wholehearted life in Jesus."
+While the church has transitioned and changed through seasons of growth, our mission guides us: becoming a community of people who follow Jesus with our whole heart and help others do the same.
 This intentionality provides the purpose and foundation to inform and mark every facet of the church’s ministry.